adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 ## Using Flask properly
 Flask is a [Web Server Gateway Interface](https://www.fullstackpython.com/wsgi-servers.html) or more simply:
 A lightweight web framework.
-It's well documented and easy to use, **but Flask is single threaded**.
+It's well documented and easy to use, but Flask is single threaded.
 It can handle only one request at a time.
 This creates a bottleneck in our application.